DotNetFire/kendo.jssor/README.md

 **Jssor Image Slider for Kendo UI Framework**

 kendo.jssor is a custom Kendo widget to render slideshows / sliders /galleries or carousels with Jssor slider.
-The project was realized in Typescript.
+The project was realized in Typescript, source code is included.

 ## Demo
 [http://kendo.jssor.dotnetfire.net/](http://kendo.jssor.dotnetfire.net/)